dgfigueroa29/CitySeeker/README.md

 # CitySeeker by Boa Apps

 With this app you will be able to search among more than 200 cities in the world, locate them on a map and choose your favorites.
-It is about Android App Technical Testing with Kotlin, Compose, Ktor and Hilt.
+It is about Android App Technical Testing with Kotlin, Compose, Retrofit and Hilt.

+## Initial configuration

+- Make an Mapbox account in https://account.mapbox.com/auth/signup/
+- Go to Mapbox console and copy your new public token.
+- In your `local.properties` file create add a line with this text: `mapboxToken={yourToken}`.
+- In that line replace the string `{yourToken}` with your Mapbox public token.
+- Use the latest stable version of Android Studio and download Android SDKs from API level 31 onwards.

 ## Features